The Rocketeer (character): Licensed titles

 Kyle Baker, John Byrne, David Lapham, Sandy Plunkett, Stan Sakai, Bill Sienkiewicz, John K. Snyder III and Chris Sprouse.

 In 2013, IDW published two further mini-series - The Rocketeer: Cargo of Doom by Waid and Chris Samnee, and The Rocketeer: Hollywood Horror by Roger Langridge and J. Bone.
 2014 saw Waid and Paul Smith create a cross over with The Spirit, The Rocketeer & the Spirit: Pulp Friction, while IDW also published prose anthology The Rocketeer: Jet-Pack Adventures, which included short stories by authors such as Yvonne Navarro, Don Webb, Gregory Frost, Nancy Holder, Nancy A. Collins and others.

 IDW planned to reboot the series with a new female lead in the 2018 series The Rocketeer Reborn, but the title was cancelled before any of the material saw print.
 In January 2023, it was reported that IDW Publishing would publish a one-shot anthology based on an unfinished story by Danny Bilson and Paul De Meo, who wrote the screenplay for the 1991 film.

+In November of 2025, IDW announced The Rocketeer: The Island, a miniseries by John Layman and Jacob Edgar adapted from an unfinished Dan Stevens story outline to be published in February 2026, in which Cliff goes on an adventure to find Amelia Earhart.
+A trailer released in December would reveal he would be accompanied by recent public domain characters Popeye and Tintin on the endeavor.